ASBESTOS TESTING

 asbestos testing and analysis

+From time to time, we get asked if a particular product contains asbestos.
 The simple answer is that without taking a sample and sending it to a specialist laboratory, your guess is as good as ours.

 Asbestos has been widely used throughout the world in many different applications and whilst some products such as corrugated asbestos containing roof sheeting installed back in the 50's and 60's can normally be strongly presumed to contain asbestos, there are many other products that look similar that don't.
 For example the alternative non asbestos containing corrugated fibre cement boarding produced after asbestos was finally banned in the UK in 1999, once weathered looks very similar.